Tobias is an online writer who likes to keep up-to-date with the latest technology trends.

 Have you spent way too much money on your high-end sound dock or Hi-Fi speakers?
 Were you a formerly proud owner of speakers that were once equipped with a 30-Pin Dock connector for your iPhone, iPod or iPad?
 In turn, do you now hate Apple for introducing the non-compatible Lightning port?

-An AirPlay adapter solution can ease your pain:
+An AirPlay adapter solution can ease your pain in the following ways:

 - Virtually any sound system or powered speakers with optical or analog audio input can be turned into an Airplay receiver.